 Somatic symptom disorder

-Somatic symptom disorder involves having a significant focus on physical symptoms — such as pain or fatigue — to the point that it causes major emotional distress and problems functioning.
-You may or may not have another diagnosed medical condition associated with these symptoms.
+Somatic symptom disorder is characterized by an extreme focus on physical symptoms — such as pain or fatigue — that causes major emotional distress and problems functioning.
+You may or may not have another diagnosed medical condition associated with these symptoms, but your reaction to the symptoms is not normal.

-Excessive thoughts, feelings and behaviors in response to physical symptoms may lead to frequent doctor visits.
-You often think the worst about your symptoms and continue to search for an explanation, even when other serious conditions have been excluded.
+You often think the worst about your symptoms and frequently seek medical care, continuing to search for an explanation even when other serious conditions have been excluded.
 Health concerns may become such a central focus of your life that it's hard to function, sometimes leading to disability.

-If you have somatic symptom disorder, you may experience significant emotional and physical suffering.
+If you have somatic symptom disorder, you may experience significant emotional and physical distress.
 Treatment can help ease symptoms, help you cope and improve your quality of life.

 Symptoms of somatic symptom disorder may be: